 It’s Sibling Day and in honor of our sisters and brothers, we’re looking at our catalog of yesteryear and thinking about what we might have given our siblings on Sibling Day 25 years ago.
 Here’s a glimpse at LTD Commodities teen gift offerings from 1989.

-If your brother or sister is musically inclined, the Song Maker Electronic Amplified Guitar with Stage Microphone ad Speaker box promises hours of magical fun.
+Mondo Music If your brother or sister is musically inclined, the Song Maker Electronic Amplified Guitar with Stage Microphone and Speaker Box promises hours of magical fun.
 This is pretty amazing – the guitar is pre-strung with six real steel guitar strings and the microphone stand is adjustable.
 There are no messy wires to deal with because it operates on four “C” batteries.
 The only thing missing is an electric keyboard…

-…and here it is — in the form of a calculator!
-This Mini-Piano Melody Calculator will allow the nerdy brother or sister to choose between musician and mathematician with the flip of a switch.
+Mega Melodies …and here it is — in the form of a calculator!
+This Mini-Piano Melody Calculator allows the nerdy brother or sister to choose between musician and mathematician with the flip of a switch.
 Yes, you can actually play the piano on this calculator!
 It comes with two pens and batteries are included.

 Of course, it’s 2014 and not 1989 so those items, to our disappointment, are no longer available at LTD Commodities, and our catalog has been updated with items you would be equally excited to give to your sibling today.
 Check it out.